amplitude/amplitude-docs/content/collections/faq_and_troubleshooting/en/behavioral-cohorts.md

 You can create a custom definition of a group of users based on not only the events they have performed, but also events which they **did not** perform.

 {{partial:admonition type='note'}}
-Queries that include `Count = 0` or `Count < 1` will not be processed, and they will return zero users.
+Amplitude does not process queries that include `Count = 0` or `Count < 1`.
+All such queries return zero users.
 {{/partial:admonition}}

 To identify users who did perform a particular event or who lack a particular property, follow one of the processes described below.